lily-tran-codes/ATCBusApp23-24/README.md

 # Making changes to the repo (upload changes and getting changes from GitHub)
 - Create a new branch
   - git: `git branch new-branch-name`
-  - GitHub Desktop: Select branch > New branch, name the new branch and Create branch
+  - GitHub Desktop: Select branch > New branch, name the new branch and Create branch.
+If you've made changes to the files and want to have them on the new branch, choose 'Bring my changes to [new-branch]' and switch branch
   ![github branch](Documentation/branch.png)
-- Change to another branch (remember to commit any changes you )
+- Change to another branch (Be sure to work in a new branch so any unchecked changes won't be committed to the main branch)
-- If you've made changes to the files and want to have them on the new branch, choose 'Bring my changes to [new-branch]' and switch branch
+>[!IMPORTANT]
+>Always commit changes to current branch if you don't intend on bringing the uncommitted changes to the new branch to avoid any work loss.
+Checkout git stash to learn more about putting away local changes.
   ![New branch changes](Documentation/new-branch.png)
   - git: `git checkout branch-name`
-  - GitHub Desktop: Select Current branch tab and change to another branch
+  - GitHub Desktop: Select Current branch tab and change to another branch.
+Choose whether you want to move uncommitted changes to the new branch or not if prompted.
   ![change branch](Documentation/change-branch.png)
 - Push changes to remote repo
   - git: